T1D College Accommodations

 Setting out to begin your life as a new college student can be stressful and overwhelming enough as it is, but as a person with diabetes, there are even more factors to keep in mind before taking the next big step in your life!
 Here are a few things that will help you to have the best possible college experience.

 Register for Accommodations

-- The option to retake a test or homework assignment that was completed while experiencing a high or low blood sugar.
+- The option to postpone or retake a test or homework assignment that was impacted by a severe high or low blood sugar.

-- Keeping your professors in the know so that you’ll have free reign to have food and drink in the classroom for a low, and the ability to check technology (Blood Glucose Monitors, CGMs and Pumps) without being questioned.
+- Keeping your professors in the know so that you’ll have free reign to have food and drink in the classroom for a low, and the ability to check technology (blood glucose monitors, continuous glucose monitors (CGMs) and insulin pumps) without being questioned.

 - Early class and/or housing registration, meal plans and roommate options.

-Before or as soon as you arrive at your campus, check with Health Services to see which office is in charge of Accommodations/Disability Registration, and be prepared with the necessarily documentation (Prescriptions, Doctor’s Letters, etc.)
+Before or as soon as you arrive at your campus, check with Health Services to see which office is in charge of Accommodations/Disability Registration and be prepared with the necessary documentation (prescriptions, doctor’s letters to confirm your diagnosis and needs, etc.)